Andrew Brunson: Arrest

+As part of the ongoing campaign to free Brunson, Arriaga would go on to testify on Brunson's behalf before the Tom Lantos Human Rights Commission of the United States Congress on February 15, 2018.
+Her op-ed in The Wall Street Journal titled "The Pastor Caught in Turkey’s Chaos" further raised the profile of Brunson's plight.

+Following this sustained advocacy and in the midst of increasing pressure from the Trump administration, the Turkish government moved Brunson to house arrest on July 25, 2018.

 Indictment

 The Turkish government primarily claimed that Brunson was a member of the Gülen movement, but also claimed that he worked with the banned Kurdistan Workers' Party (PKK), and claimed that he was involved with American espionage, among other things.
 In addition, they claimed that he was interested in overthrowing the Turkish government and that he supposedly helped plan the coup, which he denied.

 Turkish Foreign Minister Mevlut Cavusoglu claimed that the case was triggered by a complaint from a translator.
 The Turkish government claimed that they didn't know about the case until the consulate addressed it.

 The trial caused a major public diplomatic row between the United States and Turkey.
 The United States stood firm in its argument that the trial was unacceptable because the government "has not seen credible evidence Mr. Brunson is guilty of a crime and are convinced that he is innocent"., as the State Department said in a statement.
 The Trump administration insisted that the Turkish government free Brunson entirely.
 Turkey objected to this on the basis of this being an interference with the country's sovereignty.

 Erdogan objected to the idea of interfering with the courts, arguing that he shouldn't on the basis that they are independent.